sorrrrrin/store-infrastructure/README.md

 * Deployment and and CI/CD Patterns
   * Containerization - DONE <p style="font-size:10px;">Microservices are deployed in Docker containers to ensure consistency and portability across environments.</p>
   * Orchestration - DONE <p style="font-size:10px;">Used Kubernetes for managing containerized services, enabling auto-scaling, self-healing, and load balancing.</p>
-  * CI/CD Pipelines - TODO <p style="font-size:10px;">Automate build, test, and deploy processes using Jenkins, GitLab CI/CD or GitHub Actions.</p>
+  * CI/CD Pipelines - DONE <p style="font-size:10px;">Automate build, test, and deploy processes using Jenkins, GitLab CI/CD or GitHub Actions.</p>
 * Observability Patterns
   * Centralized Logging - DONE <p style="font-size:10px;">Elastic Stack (Elasticsearch, Logstash, Kibana) aggregates logs from all microservices into a single repository for easier analysis and monitoring.</p>
   * Metrics and Monitoring - DONE <p style="font-size:10px;">Prometheus and Grafana with Spring micrometer library are used collect and visualize metrics, ensuring that you can monitor the health of the services in real-time.</p>